voxpupuli/puppet-filemapper/README.markdown

 ### `self.select_file(provider)`

 This should take one value, a provider instance.
-It should return a string containing the name that the provider should be flushed to.
+It should return a string containing the filename that the provider should be flushed to.

 ### `self.flush_file(filename, providers)`